 HOWEVER, the magic equation is Stress + Rest = Progress

-We are halfway through our COMPLETE Strength block of programming and it's time to back off on the volume and intensity before we dig into the second half and eventually benchmark week!
+We are through the training phase of our COMPLETE Strength block of programming and it's time to back off on the volume and intensity before we dig into benchmark week!

 Deloads are 100% necessary for both short term and long term progress as well as overall health and longevity.
 It is important you come and train/move (motion is lotion remember), but let's take more relaxed approach with lighter loads and less intensity.